jpurma/Kataja/README.md

 Here are the preparations you need to do before Kataja can be run:

-### Install Python3.4 ###
+### Install Python3.5 ###

-I'm not sure if this step is necessary and what is the default Python3 provided by OS X, however in terminal do:
+You will need Python 3.5 or greater for easy install of Kataja's dependencies (PyQt5) with Python Wheels.
+Check your python3 version in Terminal with:

     python3 --version

-If the version starts with 3.5, good, otherwise run the recommended python installer from http://python.org (On Downloads-menu, find latest Python 3.5 or greater, Proceed as instructed.)
+If the version starts with 3.5, good, otherwise run the latest python 3.x installer from http://python.org

 ### Use Wheels to install Qt5.x, SIP and PyQt5 ###